 - Facilitating neuroplasticity through repetition and practice

 - Resolving inner conflicts that impede healthy boundaries and defenses

-are regularly offered throughout the world.
-Please go to our Upcoming Trainings page for current information.
+Training Sessions are regularly offered throughout the world.
+Visit the Upcoming Trainings page for a list of offerings.

 Don’t see a Training Session listed near you?
 Contact Student Services for assistance; a new Training Session may begin soon!